stingaci/matter-handbook/src/en/guides/product-development-best-practices.md

 **Matter Specific Activities:**

 * **Provisioning Validation:** Ensure the FSI correctly includes all necessary firmware, Matter configurations, and pre-loaded credentials.
 Validate that the factory lines are successfully and securely injecting individual DACs, discriminators, and PAKE verifiers, and that physical QR codes match the digital records perfectly.
+Production DACs must be used at this stage.

 **Exit Criteria:**